 He had the honor to work as a music editor with Academy Award Winner Gustavo Santaolalla in his new musical “Arrabal” directed by renowned Broadway-choreographer Sergio Trujillo (The Addams Family, Memphis, Jersey Boys).

-Today he resides and continues to work in New York City where he just finished scoring “Black Dog, Red Dog” produced and directed by James Franco.
+Today he resides and continues to work in New York City where he just finished scoring “Birth of a Poet” produced by James Franco.

 Holocaust survivor reads a poem to mark 70th anniversary of Auschwitz liberation

 Going to Auschwitz, 70 years later

 Living Out Loud – Show Review: Noche de Cine Enlightens at the Hollywood Bowl

 LA Times – Hollywood Bowl’s ‘Noche de Cine’ also a night of Gustavos